ibm-cloud-docs/vpc/console-tutorial.md

 1. Select an existing SSH key or add an SSH key that will be used to access the virtual server instance.
 To add an SSH key, click **New key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.
 1. _Optional:_ Enter user data to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs/vpc?topic=vpc-user-data).
 1. Note the boot volume.
 In the current release, 100 GB is allotted for the boot volume. *Auto Delete* is enabled for the volume; the boot volume is deleted automatically if the instance is deleted.
-1. Select an image (that is, operating system and version) such as Debian GNU/Linux 9.x Stretch/Stable.
-1. In the **Attached block storage volume** area, click **New block storage volume** to attach a block storage volume to your instance if you want more storage.
+1. In the **Data volumes** area, click **New volume** to attach a block storage volume to your instance if you want more storage.
 In this tutorial, we'll create a block storage volume and attach it to the instance later.
 1. In the **Network interfaces** area, you can edit the network interface and change its name.
 If you have more than one subnet in the selected zone and VPC, you can attach a different subnet to the interface.
 If you want the instance to exist in multiple subnets, you can create more interfaces.

   <!-- Each interface has a maximum network bandwidth of 16 Gbps.
 If the profile you selected for this instance has a maximum network bandwidth greater than 16 Gbps, you might want to create more interfaces to optimize network performance.
 For more information, see [Network performance notes for profiles](/docs//vpc?topic=vpc-profiles#network-perf-notes-for-profiles).